There are many advantages and disadvantages of direct marketing that you need to consider before launching a campaign.

 - Company size, sector of activity.

-- Example : software solutions adapted to SMEs vs. Large companies.
+- Example : Software solutions tailored to SMEs vs. large companies.

 Comparative table of segmentation types